 Few video game franchises are as influential and successful as Call of Duty.
 What began as a polished World War II shooter has morphed into something else entirely over the last 15-plus years, with games going everywhere from the Vietnam War to the far reaches of space.

-No matter the location or story, Call of Duty games usually delivered heart-pounding single-player campaigns and an intense competitive multiplayer.
-Even when its most recent entry, Call of Duty: Black Ops 4, switched it up and ditched the campaign, it brought another thrilling experience into the fold with its new battle royale mode, Blackout.
+No matter the location or story, Call of Duty games usually deliver heart-pounding single-player campaigns and an intense competitive multiplayer mode.
+Even when 2018’s entry, Call of Duty: Black Ops 4, switched it up and ditched the campaign, it brought another thrilling experience into the fold with its new battle royale mode, Blackout.
 But not all Call of Duty games are created equal.
-Some were simply better than others and we’re going to rank them from best to the worst.
+Some were simply better than others, and we’re going to rank them from best to the worst.

-For this list, we stuck to the main entries in the Call of Duty series.
-This meant excluding spinoff titles, as well as games released for previous-generation systems like World at War – Final Fronts.
+For this list, we’ll stick to the main entries in the Call of Duty series.
+This means excluding spinoff titles, as well as simplified games released for previous-generation systems like World at War – Final Fronts.
 Sixteen games were eligible, and we had them battle it out.

 1. Call of Duty: Modern Warfare 2

 The kill-streak concept was expanded to allow for even more ways to eliminate your enemies, and the progression system remained one of the most satisfying in all of gaming.
 Even a decade later, there’s just something about Modern Warfare 2’s pacing and map design that makes it a classic — it’s one of those games you could put in your Xbox 360 for months and never get tired of it.
-Though rumors began a number of years ago now, recent filings indicate a remaster of this particular gem may be close at hand.
+You can play a remastered version of its single-player campaign on modern consoles now.

 2. Call of Duty 4: Modern Warfare

-Where were you when you first played Crew Expendable in Call of Duty 4: Modern Warfare.
+Where were you when you first played Crew Expendable in Call of Duty 4: Modern Warfare?
 In just minutes, Infinity Ward proved to players that the move from World War II to a contemporary conflict was worthwhile, as Captain Price and Soap MacTavish make their way through a hostile ship and eliminate targets with pinpoint precision.
 Not a second of time was wasted, and over the course of the legendary Call of Duty 4 campaign, that would still be true.
-All Ghillied Up is arguably the best mission in any first-person shooter, and it looks even better in the remastered game.
+All Ghillied Up is arguably the best mission in any first-person shooter, and it looks even better in the remastered version for modern consoles.

-Modern Warfare’s competitive multiplayer put a renewed emphasis on personal performance rather than winning individual matches, with players now carefully eyeing their kill-to-death ration as they fitted their weapons with custom sights and grips.
+Modern Warfare’s competitive multiplayer put a renewed emphasis on personal performance rather than winning individual matches, with players now carefully eyeing their kill-to-death ratio as they modified their weapons with custom sights and grips.
 Call of Duty would no longer play second fiddle to any other series, and its reign would last for the next decade.